Skip to Content

 Remarks

-The OAuthJWTCertType field specifies the type of the certificate store specified by OAuthJWTCert.
-If the store is password protected, specify the password in OAuthJWTCertPassword.
+The OAuthJWTCertType field specifies the type of the certificate store specified in OAuthJWTCert.
+If the store is password-protected, use OAuthJWTCertPassword to supply the password..

 Designations of certificate stores are platform-dependent.

-MY A certificate store holding personal certificates with their associated private keys.
+• MY: A certificate store holding personal certificates with their

 OAuthJWTCertType